-- Certain dumb actions in Drakensang may results in this.
-Usually by casting powerful A.O.E. spells like fireball when the enemy's engaged in melee will result in tons of damage to the players.
-In certain crowded areas, trying to outrun a large amount of enemies engaged in battle may results in one as well.
+- Certain dumb actions in Drakensang may result in this.
+Usually by casting powerful A.O.E. spells like fireball when the enemy's engaged in melee, which will result in tons of damage to the players.
+In certain crowded areas, trying to outrun a large amount of enemies engaged in battle may result in one as well.

-- This is pretty much the expected ending in Dwarf Fortress for both fortress mode and adventure mode.
-Merely one way to achieve TPK in adventure mode is trying to ford a river in the fall; if the freeze happens while you and your party (if you have one) are in the river, everyone is instantly frozen and killed.
+- This is the expected ending in Dwarf Fortress for both Fortress Mode and Adventure Mode.
+One way to achieve TPK in Adventure Mode is trying to ford a river in the fall; if the freeze happens while you and your party (if you have one) are in the river, everyone is instantly frozen and killed.
 Traveling at night when explicitly warned about boogeymen is another easy way to tempt fate.
-In fortress mode, there are as many stupid/accidental/avoidable ways to destroy your own fortress as there are fortresses.
+In Fortress Mode, there are as many stupid/accidental/avoidable ways to destroy your own fortress as there are fortresses.
 There's a reason why the game's motto is "Losing is Fun!".

-- The Dullahan, the Bonus Boss of the second and third Golden Sun games is notorious for this, mosty because he spams a move the renders all your Djinn useless.
-Meaning your stats take a dive, your most useful spells (like multiheal and revives) are no longer useable, and your high-damage summmon spells are no longer available.
+- The Dullahan, the Bonus Boss of the second and third Golden Sun games, is notorious for this, mostly because he spams a move that renders all your Djinn useless—meaning your stats take a dive, your most useful spells (like multiheal and revives) are no longer usable, and your high-damage summon spells are no longer available.
 Oh, and he also can summon Charon, the ultimate Venus summon, which has a chance of auto-killing all targets.